Business Education Department

 #611- EXPLORE CAREER & COLLEGE OPTIONS - 2.5 CREDITS

 This course provides students with the opportunity to plan for their future.
-Students conduct personality, interest and value self-assessments.
-Students will investigate personal career choices and develop the necessary tools to obtain employment.
-Students will walk through the college planning process: conducting extensive college research that includes personal selection factors, the application process, and strategies to assist with the cost of continuing their education.
-Students maintain a personal portfolio utilizing 21st century skills.
+Students participate in self-assessments related to their personality, learning styles, interests, and values.
+Students will investigate many career options as well as research personal career choices.
+Students walk through the college planning process: conducting extensive college research that includes personal selection factors, the application process, and opportunities to assist with the cost of continuing their education.
+Utilizing 21st-century skills, students will create a resume and develop interviewing strategies necessary to obtain employment.

 #621- ACCOUNTING 1 - 5 CREDITS